 How to Apply

 To apply for this award, you must be endorsed by Drexel University.
 We hold an open campus competition for nomination beginning each Spring.

-Students interested in seeking Drexel University endorsement for the Rhodes Scholarship should submit an Intent to Apply form as soon as possible to set up a meeting with the Rhodes Scholarship campus representative to discuss the program and any steps you can take now to become a more competitive candidate.
+Students interested in seeking Drexel University endorsement for the Rhodes Scholarship should submit an Intent to Apply form as soon as possible to set up a meeting with the Rhodes Scholarship campus representative to discuss the program and steps you can take to become a more competitive candidate.